Chris Taylor Preview, Player Props: Dodgers vs. Rockies

 Chris Taylor At The Plate

-- He has scored in 35.8% of his games this season, with two or more runs scored in 7.3%.
+- He has scored in 36.4% of his games this year, with more than one run scored in 7.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.